ponelat/askanybook/README.md

 ## The scripts

-Embedding is the process of taking a PDF and for each page, it requests of OpenAI a vector of numbers known as `embeddings`.
+For this project, Embedding refers to extracting vector embeddings, which are numerical "coordinates", from a PDF document.
+Each page of the PDF is individually processed, and OpenAI is the backend to provide the embeddings.
 These `embeddings` can be thought of as coordinates in AI-space.
-Two similar "ideas" will be close by in this coordinate system.
+Two ideas that are conceptually similar will be close-by in this coordinate system.
-As such a question and answer pair will be close together.
+An example of this is a question and answer pair.

-With that we get the right context to ask the book a question, by sorting the pages of the PDF by how close they are to the question and then providing as much of that as we can inside a prompt for AI.
+To answer questions of a book, we can gather context by sorting the pages by how close they are to the question (specifically, comparing the question's embeddings with those of the PDF pages).
+The sorted pages can then be used in a prompt alongside the question.

 ![AI Coordinate Space Diagram](./images/ai-coordinate-space.png)